cloudflare/cloudflare-docs/products/logs/src/content/get-started/enable-destinations/new-relic/index.md

 * **destination_conf** - A log destination consisting of an endpoint URL, a license key and a format in the string format below.

-  * `<NEWRELIC_ENDPOINT_URL>`: The New Relic HTTP logs intake endpoint, which is `https://log-api.newrelic.com/log/v1` for US or `https://log-api.eu.newrelic.com/log/v1` for the EU, depending on the region that has been set on your New Relic account.
+  * `<NR_ENDPOINT_URL>`: The New Relic HTTP logs intake endpoint, which is `https://log-api.newrelic.com/log/v1` for US or `https://log-api.eu.newrelic.com/log/v1` for the EU, depending on the region that has been set on your New Relic account.
   * `<NR_LICENSE_KEY>`: This key can be found on the New Relic dashboard and it can be retrieved by following [these steps](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#manage-license-key).
   * `format`: The format is `cloudflare`.